-One could argue that at six foot twenty, or whatever WWE's advertising The Big Show's height at these days, the guy probably doesn't need to do too many jobs.
+One could argue that at six foot twenty, or whatever WWE was advertising The Big Show's height at, the guy probably doesn't need to do too many jobs.
 Yet here he is with a 5 and 12 record at WrestleMania.

 Some of the losses were unavoidable; it's not like he was going to win a World Title match in the main or semi-main event, and it was quite obvious at WrestleMania 20 that the powers-that-be were about to push John Cena hype into overdrive.

 But that doesn't explain losses to both a boxer and a sumo wrestler!
 They even turned his losing ways into a storyline during his feud with Cody Rhodes.
 Which, fine, he won, but at that point.... whatevs.